Wednesday Sep 23, 12pm-1pm, [Meeting Link]

 A Parallel Framework for Constraint-Based Bayesian Network Learning

 Advisor: Prof. Srinivas Aluru

-Ankit is a 2nd year PhD student working with Dr Srinivas Aluru.
-Before this, he worked as part of the parallel computational fluid dynamics team of ANSYS, Inc. after receiving his bachelor's degree from Indian Institute of Technology, Kanpur.
-His current research is in the field of high-performance computing, automata processing, and graph algorithms.
+Ankit is a Ph.D. student in the School of Computational Science & Engineering, advised by Professor Srinivas Aluru.
+Before this, he worked as part of the parallel computational fluid dynamics team of ANSYS, Inc. after receiving his Bachelors degree from Indian Institute of Technology, Kanpur.
+His research interests lie in the fields of high-performance computing, parallel algorithms, and Bayesian networks.